cjungmann/schemafw/userguide/ImportingFiles.md

 of security issues surrounding LOAD DATA INFILE, and how SchemaFW protects against the issues.

-Also refer to [Create webuser](CreateWebUser.md) to see how to configure the SchemaFW MySQL client for FILE privileges.
+Also refer to [Configuring MySQL](ConfiguringMySQL.md) to see how to configure the SchemaFW MySQL client for FILE privileges.

 The import feature of SchemaFW uses the _LOAD DATA INFILE_ MySQL command to import tables.  _LOAD DATA_ and _OUTFILE_ commands are